DopplerHQ/cli/README.md

 ### Release

-To release a new version, run:
+To release a new version, run this command with `$NEW_VERSION` set to one of `major`, `minor`, `patch`, or `vX.Y.Z` (where `vX.Y.Z` is a valid semantic version).

 ```
-$ make release V=vX.Y.Z
+$ make release V=$NEW_VERSION
 ```

-This command will push local changes to Origin, create a new tag, and push the tag to Origin.
+This command will push local changes to origin, create a new tag, and push the tag to origin.
 It will then build and release the doppler binaries.

 Note: The release will automatically fail if the tag and HEAD have diverged: